bartmika/bartlomiejmika-hugo/content/post/2021/how-to-build-an-api-server-in-go-part-2-simple-database.md

 ---
-title: "How to write a webserver in Golang using only the std net/http - Part 2"
+title: "How to Build an API Server in Go - Part 2: Simple Database"
-subtitle: "Learn how to implement the database layer for your webserver"
 date: 2021-01-29T00:02:30-04:00
 draft: false
 categories: